dhh1128/canonical-quoted-text/advice-for-apps-using-cqt.md

 The trigger set is narrower than it first appears, which is worth knowing before you build defenses against it.
 The cascade fires only when a backtick is *inserted or deleted*.
 Moving text as source does neither.
 Quoting does neither, because step 6.1 rewrites markers and line structure and never touches a span delimiter.
 What is left is truncation, and any preprocessing of your own that can cut mid-span.

-**What to do.** Count backticks before signing &mdash; an odd number of single-backtick runs almost always means a typo, and the consequence is not local.
+**What to do.** Do not detect this by counting backticks.
+Parity is neither necessary nor sufficient: an even count per run length can still strand a delimiter, because pairing is greedy and a longer pair can swallow shorter runs whole; and an odd count can be entirely enclosed by an outer pair.
+Run the recognizer instead, and surface two things &mdash; any backtick run it left as prose, and the extent of every span it found.
 Then handle the two real triggers directly: verify whole messages rather than truncated views, and make your own preprocessing span-aware.

 ### Truncation